MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/vpn/vpn-security-features.md

 See [VPN profile options](vpn-profile-options.md) and [VPNv2 CSP](https://docs.microsoft.com/windows/client-management/mdm/vpnv2-csp) for XML configuration.

-The following image shows the interface to configure traffic rules in a VPN Profile configuration policy using Microsoft Intune.
+The following image shows the interface to configure traffic rules in a VPN Profile configuration policy, using Microsoft Intune.

 ![Add a traffic rule](images/vpn-traffic-rules.png)